Earliest colour films in South India: Malayalam cinema

 Kandam Becha Kottu was Malayalam cinema's first full-length colour film.
 It was shot in Eastmancolor and released in 1961.
 In the same year, Sabarimala Ayyappan was released.
 It is known to be the only Malayalam movie shot and released in Gevacolor.
 Chemmeen was shot entirely in Eastmancolor.

 Eastmancolor

 Chemmeen (1965), Karakanakadal (1971), Panitheeratha Veedu (1972), Nakhangal (1973), Chattakkari, and Nellu (1974) were shot in Eastmancolor.
 Malayalam cinema started to release many colour movies after 1975.

 ORWO Colour

 Kallichellamma, released in year 1969 is South India's first film shot and released in ORWO colour.
 ORWO colour was popular in Malayalam cinema in the late 1970s and the 1980s.

 Partly coloured films

-Bharya (1962), Kadalamma (1963), Shakuntala (1965) and Pearl View (1970) had some colour sequences.
+Bharya (1962), Kadalamma (1963), Shakuntala (1965), Pearl View (1970), and Postmane Kananilla (1972) had some colour sequences.
 Pearl Views colour sequences were coloured by Eastmancolor.

 Telugu cinema

 Telugu cinema produced films with colour portions since the late 1950s.
 Allauddin Adhbhuta Deepam, released in 1957, is the earliest Telugu film to have a colour sequence.
 Lava Kusa (1963) was Telugu cinema's first full-length colour film.